DataDog/integrations-extras/zebrium/README.md

 When you know there's a problem and you're not sure what caused it, [Zebrium][1] will automatically show you the root cause directly on your Datadog dashboards.
 It works by using machine learning on logs - but you don't need to manually train it or set up any rules.
 And it achieves accuracy in less than 24 hours.

 Using Zebrium is simple.
-When you're troubleshooting a problem, instead of digging around, just scroll to the Zebrium panel on your dashboard and look at the details of the corresponding detection.
+When you're troubleshooting a problem, instead of digging around, simply add the Zebrium app to your Datadog dashboard and look at the details of the corresponding detection.

 There are two integrations available: 1) Dashboard widget and 2) Events and metrics integration.